Black Scorpion (film)

-Black Scorpion was followed by a 1997 sequel, Black Scorpion II: Aftershock.
+Black Scorpion was followed by a 1997 sequel, Black Scorpion II.
 In 2001, the Sci-Fi Channel aired a Black Scorpion TV series that starred Michelle Lintel in the title role.

-Black Scorpion was turned into a comic-book series, published digitally by Devil's Due Digital.
-There was also a one-off Legend of Isis / Black Scorpion comic published by Bluewater Productions.
+Black Scorpion was turned into a comic-book series, published digitally by Devil's Due Publishing.
+There was also a one-off Isis / Black Scorpion comic published by Bluewater Productions.

 Premise

 Darcy Walker, a police detective, becomes the Black Scorpion, a costumed crime fighter, after her father is murdered.
 She does not reveal her secret identity to her partner Michael Russo.
 She is aided by Argyle, a technology expert and former car thief.

+While the movie doesn't explicitly spell out whether she has any special powers or not, it is shown in multiple scenes, through use of an electrical charge, that she is being enhanced by the scorpion ring she wears, a gift from her late father.